angelajburden/angelajburden.github.io/code/index.md

 [neural network code](https://github.com/angelajburden/QSO_neural_network)

 NB.
-The code is based on the Matlab code provided in the machine learning course by Andrew Ng https://www.coursera.org/learn/machine-learning/
+The code is written in python but is based on the Matlab code provided in the machine learning course by Andrew Ng https://www.coursera.org/learn/machine-learning/

 The main code that runs the neural network is called